xuwd11/cs207_Weidong_Xu/project.md

 right-hand-side and use that right-hand-side in any way they wish.
 They might want to use it as the righ-hand-side of the ODE, or they might want to use it in a neural net code to learn new reaction pathways.
 Those details don't matter to you at the moment.

 Of course, there are details in the right-hand-side function and we will cover these as needed.  **Note:  You are not expected to become and expert in chemical kinetics!
-You will not be assessed on your chemical kinetics knowledge.**
+You will not be assessed on your chemical kinetics knowledge.**  I will teach you the basics of chemical kinetics so that you can implement the details into your library.

 ## Expectations